avianbc/dashboard/README.md

 # Strength Training Dashboard

-A data-driven visualization of your strength training journey, inspired by [nodaysoff.run](https://nodaysoff.run/).
+A data-driven visualization of your strength training journey.
+Extracts data from your `MyApp.db` SQLite database and generates an interactive HTML dashboard to explore your workouts, volume trends, strength progress, and more.

 ## Overview